 Perspective

-If you want your photographs to go beyond just a snapshot, make them TELL A STORY.
+If you want your photographs to go beyond just a snapshot, make them tell a story.
 How can you tell a story?
 By assuming a different character.
 In order to do that with your photography, you need to change your perspective.

 Here are a few tips and examples of ways you can change your everyday perspective of the subject.